 We focus on enjoying all the good we have as Americans who have our own version of the cozy life.

-Cultivating a cozy life offers a bulwark against the challenges of life.
+Cultivating a simple life offers a bulwark against the challenges of life.
 When we organize and prioritize our life around our core values, it is far easier to face the “bad” days that inevitably come.

-Cozy Living Resources
+Simple Living Resources

-I’ve slowly been filling my site with cozy living encouragement and resources.
+I’ve slowly been filling my site with simple living encouragement and resources.
 I believe strongly in the truth of cultivating a life of peace, understanding, and joy.
 If you feel like difficult times are surrounding you for whatever reason, I encourage you to proactively do something to add peace, understanding, and joy to your life and the life of your loved ones.
 My site is full of ideas that I’ve linked to above.
 There are also other resources such as:

-- Prioritizing Creating a Quiet Time Routine
+- Prioritize Create a Quiet Time Routine

 - Reflecting on 21 Days of Scripture for Simple Living

 - Read picture books with your child from A Month of Cozy Books

 - Explore the encouraging products in the A Quiet Simple Life Series section of my shop